raghunath-1999/Raghunath.portfolio/README.md

 - Machine Learning course(Masters level) under professor Binghui Wang.
 - Enhanced instruction, collaborating with faculty; designed assignments; led interactive discussions; guided students; conducted detailed grading; communicated effectively for clarity and improvement.

-**DATA SCIENCE R&D ENGINEER INTERN @ CCC INTELLIGENT SOLUTINS,CHICAGO (May 2023 - Aug 2023_)**
+**DATA SCIENCE R&D ENGINEER INTERN @ CCC INTELLIGENT SOLUTIONS,CHICAGO (May 2023 - Aug 2023_)**

 - Designed, developed and deployed production-level R&D models, with a focus on end-to-end AI pipelines.
 - Demonstrated expertise in evaluating model performance using relevant metrics to enhance efficiency and business alignment.(Played a key role in the development of CCC's prominent product, Smart Estimate.)
 - Transformed monolithic models to a highly optimized micro-service architecture using Docker,and Airflow, resulting in increased efficiency(60 percent prediction time) and 3X scalability.(as container image)
 - Achieved 26 percent performance boost instance segmentation of a model by utilizing computer vision techniques and integrating complementary models.

-**Data Science Consultant @ Shawhin Talebi Ventures LLC (_December 2020 - Present_)**
+**PROGRAM ANALYST @ COGNIZANT TECHNOLOGY AND SOLUTIONS, INDIA (Jul 2021 - Aug 2022)**
-- Conducted data collection, processing, and analysis for novel study evaluating the impact of over 300 biometrics variables on human performance in hyper-realistic, live-fire training scenarios
+- Designed and executed a PEGA-based web application and Boosted productivity by 30% through custom data management and automation features.
+Optimized performance with calculated fields, delivering real-time results.
-- Applied unsupervised deep learning approaches to longitudinal ICU data to discover novel sepsis sub-phenotypes
+- Spearheaded successful knowledge transfer and transition of crucial applications within 5 weeks, delivering significant results.
+Categorized as a highly important project with a successful outcome.

 ## Projects
 ### Data-Driven EEG Band Discovery with Decision Trees